NeCTAR-RC/hivemind/README.rst

 You need the following packages ::

-  sudo apt-get install python-dev libxml2-dev libxslt-dev lib32z1-dev
+  sudo apt-get install python-dev libxml2-dev libxslt-dev lib32z1-dev python-tox

 You probably want a source install so run ::